What Is The Best Dog Food for a Bichon Frise?

 Best Dog Foods for the Senior Bichon Frise

-As noted, it’s not unusual for the Bichon Frise to live well into their teen years.
-This means that you will probably need to consider what kind of food to feed your dog as he gets older.
+It’s not unusual for many Bichon Frises to live into their teen years.
+This means that you will probably need to consider what kind of food to feed your Bichon Frise as he gets older.
 As your dog ages it’s a good idea to plan an annual senior check-up with your vet.
 Many older dogs begin to put on pounds as they become less active.
 For this reason, most senior dog foods have fewer calories and they can skimp on protein.
 You should watch your older dog’s weight as he gets older to make sure he doesn’t become overweight.
 In some cases you can simply cut back on the portions of his regular dog food to help him stay fit or increase his exercise.

-On the other hand, elderly dogs often start to have some problems metabolizing nutrients, including protein.
+On the other hand, some very old dogs often start to have some problems metabolizing nutrients, including protein.
 It can become hard for them to keep good muscle tone and weight as they age.
 For this reason, you may wish to avoid many dog foods labeled “senior.”
 These foods are often formulated for older dogs that have gained weight.
 Instead, look for a senior dog food that we like which has lots of protein.
-As long as your older dog doesn’t have any problems with his kidneys, there is no reason to avoid higher protein levels.
+As long as your older dog doesn’t have any problems with his kidneys or with phosphorus, there is no reason to avoid higher protein levels.

-Orijen Senior provides plenty of excellent quality protein for your older Bichon.
-This food features free-run chicken and turkey, wild-caught fish, and nest-laid eggs.
+Orijen Senior provides plenty of excellent quality protein for your older Bichon Frise.
+This food features deboned chicken, deboned turkey, yellowtail ﬂounder, whole eggs, and whole Atlantic mackerel.
 It helps keep older dogs in good muscle even as they become less active.
-Made of 80 percent meats and fish, the food is low-glycemic and has low carbs to help keep your older dog’s blood sugar steady.
-The food also contains natural sources of glucosamine and chondroitin to keep your Bichon’s joints healthy.
+Made of 85 percent meats and fish, the food is low-glycemic and has low carbs to help keep your older dog’s blood sugar steady.
+The food also contains natural sources of glucosamine and chondroitin to keep your Bichon Frise’s joints healthy.
 The food is 38 percent crude protein and 15 percent crude fat.
-It checks in at 445 kcal per 250ml/120g cup.
+It checks in at 414 kcal per 8 ounce cup.
 We think this is a very good food for senior dogs who often need extra protein as they get older.
 (We know Orijen is expensive but this food really stands out for senior dogs.)

 Best Dog Foods for Bichons Frises with Skin Problems/Allergies